 Stay alert at the wheel

 It is a good idea to keep your eye on the economic indicators, those reports issued by the government and other organizations that take the temperature of the economy.
 When higher inflation and interest rates threaten, do not panic.
 But think about diversifying your assets so your portfolio continues to perform well.
-In sustained economic good times, such as we’ve enjoyed for the past few years, stocks and bonds do well.
+In sustained economic good times, stocks and bonds do well.
 Once you are well invested in those, you may consider expanding into such things as real estate investment trusts (REITs), which have traditionally been good hedges against inflation.

 Keep your balance